 The Canon EOS R6 and the Canon EOS Rebel T2i (labelled Canon 550D in some countries) are two digital cameras that were announced, respectively, in July 2020 and February 2010.
-The Canon R6 is a mirrorless interchangeable lens camera, while the T2i is a DSLR.
-The cameras are based on a full frame (Canon R6) and an APS-C (T2i) sensor.
-The Canon R6 has a resolution of 20 megapixels, whereas the T2i provides 17.9 MP.
+The R6 is a mirrorless interchangeable lens camera, while the T2i is a DSLR.
+The cameras are based on a full frame (R6) and an APS-C (T2i) sensor.
+The R6 has a resolution of 20 megapixels, whereas the T2i provides 17.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R6 and the Canon EOS Rebel T2i?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon R6 and the Canon T2i.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T2i is notably smaller (7 percent) than the Canon R6.
 Moreover, the T2i is markedly lighter (22 percent) than the R6.
 It is worth mentioning in this context that the R6 is splash and dust resistant, while the T2i does not feature any corresponding weather-sealing.